 Taking a Group Tour to Tikal

 If you choose to do the same I’d suggest searching around town and haggling the price – mine cost about $120 GTQ ($16 USD).
-I’d also recommend getting a guide to explain some of the details of the site.
+I’d also recommend getting a guide to explain some details about the site.
 Here’s how our tour went and what you can expect if you choose to take a tour from Flores

 Our group set off from Flores at 4.30 am and waited with many others at the entrance to the park which opened at 6.00 am.
 We then waited a further hour to receive our entrance passes.
 At reception, there was the opportunity to buy drinks, snacks and a map of the site.